investindex/Taxes/README.md

 Check out [this link](https://www.nerdwallet.com/article/taxes/tax-deductions-tax-breaks) for the most common tax credits.

+#### Gift tax

+Despite some [great](https://www.youtube.com/watch?v=feJO6_rAGCU) [explanations](https://smartasset.com/retirement/gift-tax-limits) online, there is pervasive confusion about taxes on monetary gifts.
+The IRS does not care about people gifting one another normal amounts of money, and very few people ever need to pay gift tax.
+In 2022, you can gift any number of people up to $16K each without tax reporting obligations.
+Once you exceed the $16K threshold for any gift receiver in a given year, usually you still have no tax liability.
+But you do have a reporting obligation.
+When the gift-giver files their taxes, they should report the excess over $16K that they've gifted to each person in that tax year.
+The excess over the annual threshold counts toward your _lifetime gift tax exemption_.
+The lifetime exemption is $12.06 million in 2022 and, like the annual exemption of $16K, it's indexed to inflation and can change each year.

+If you were to cumulatively gift more than $12.06 million beyond the $16K per-person exemption you're given each year, only then would you begin to pay federal gift tax (at marginal rates ranging from 18% to 40%).
+Reimbursements don't count as gifts, so sending someone money doesn't always count toward the annual exemption.
+Directly paying someone's medical bills or a student's tuition is also not counted as a gift for tax purposes.
+Property with monetary value, like a car or house, does count as a gift.
+Gifts given to a spouse (who is a US citizen) or to a dependent are not counted.
+If you're married, the limit is unchanged at $16K per person.
+You and your spouse could each give $16K to the same person in the same year without reporting obligations.
+The joint lifetime exemption is naturally doubled to more than $24 million.
+A vast majority of people will never be wealthy enough to potentially owe federal gift tax.
+The only states with gift taxes are Connecticut and Minnesota.
+There are a number of states with inheritance or estate taxes.

 &nbsp;

 Here are links to the rest of the sections: